Therapeutics Data Commons: Machine Learning Datasets and Tasks for Drug Discovery and Development: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-Therapeutics Data Commons (TDC) is a flexible, comprehensive framework designed to facilitate algorithmic and scientific advance in the area of therapeutics.
-To date, TDC is a collection of 66 datasets spread across 22 learning tasks and the entire range of therapeutics.
-These tasks cover therapeutic products throughout the discovery and development of safe and effective therapeutics.
+Therapeutics machine learning is an emerging field with many hard algorithmic challenges and applications with immense opportunities for expansion, innovation, and impact.

-Therapeutics machine learning is an emerging field with incredible opportunities for expansion, innovation, and impact.
-TDC provides key infrastructure for the field.
-Datasets and benchmarks in TDC provide a systematic model development and evaluation framework that allows more machine learning researchers to contribute to the field.
-We envision that TDC can considerably accelerate machine-learning model development, validation and transition into production and clinical implementation.
+To this end, our Therapeutics Data Commons (TDC) is a platform of AI-ready datasets and learning tasks for drug discovery and development.
+Curated datasets, strategies for systematic model development and evaluation, and an ecosystem of tools, leaderboards and community resources in TDC serve as a meeting point for domain and machine learning scientists.
+We envision that TDC can considerably accelerate machine learning model development, validation and transition into production and clinical implementation.

-In the future, we will grow TDC along the following three dimensions: \begin{itemize}[leftmargin=*,topsep=0pt] \itemsep{0em} \item \textbf{New Learning Tasks and Datasets:} We actively work to include new learning tasks and datasets and keep abreast with the state-of-the-art.
-We now work on tasks related to emerging therapeutic products, including antibody-drug conjugates (ADCs) and proteolysis targeting chimera (PROTACs), and new pipelines, including clinical trial design, drug delivery, postmarketing safety, and the regulatory pipeline. \item \textbf{Expanding Machine Learning Infrastructure:} We will include additional data functions and expand TDC's ecosystem of tools, libraries, and community resources. \item \textbf{New Leaderboards and Competitions:} We also plan to design new leaderboards for tasks that are of interest to the therapeutics community and have great potential to benefit from advanced machine learning. \end{itemize} Lastly, TDC is an open science initiative.
+To facilitate algorithmic and scientific innovation in therapeutics, we will support the continued development of TDC to provide AI-ready datasets and enhance outreach to build an inclusive research community: \begin{itemize}[leftmargin=*,topsep=0pt] \itemsep{0em} \item \textbf{New Learning Tasks and Datasets:} We are actively working to include new learning tasks and datasets and keep abreast with the state-of-the-art.
+We now work on tasks related to emerging therapeutic products, including antibody-drug conjugates (ADCs) and proteolysis targeting chimera (PROTACs), and new pipelines, including clinical trial design, drug delivery, and postmarketing safety. \item \textbf{New ML Tools:} We plan to implement additional data functions and provide additional tools, libraries, and community resources. \item \textbf{New Leaderboards and Competitions:} We plan to design new leaderboards for tasks that are of interest to the therapeutics community and have great potential to benefit from advanced machine learning. \end{itemize} Lastly, TDC is an open science initiative.
 We welcome contributions from the research community.